-From this multiplication we have that the linear space $\mathcal{V}=\{e_4,e_5\}$ is a two dimensional ideal of symmetric Leibniz algebra.
-Since any two dimensional symmetric Leibniz algebra is abelian or isomorphic to the algebra $\lambda_2$ with multiplication $x \cdot x = y,$ we can consider following subcases.
+From this multiplication we have that the linear space $\mathcal{V}=\{e_4,e_5\}$ is a two-dimensional ideal of symmetric Leibniz algebra.
+Since any two-dimensional symmetric Leibniz algebra is an abelian or isomorphic to the algebra $\lambda_2$ with multiplication $x \cdot x = y,$ we can consider following subcases.